What is an Add-Back? Understanding Adjusted EBITDA

 Gathering your add-backs and a business valuation is all part of your business exit plan as business owners.
 We will help you calculate the adjusted EBITDA formula.

-Why would a company want to use business add-backs?
+Why would a company want to use business add-backs to improve cash flow?

 When selling your business, you want your potential buyer to have the most accurate and holistic picture possible of your true operating expenses, cash flows, and profits.
 Add-backs allow this to occur and often lead to an increase in the valuation of your business.